JISyed/HedronSpace/README.md

 Game that makes use of my personal wrapper for SFML (called SF3DEW).
 You can read more about SF3DEW [here](https://github.com/JISyed/SF3DEW).

+The object of the game is to collect as many pink gems as possible.
+You will have to deal with spinning hedrons that shoot bullets in random directions.
+Hitting a hedron with your bullets will make it shoot back at you.
+Collect all the gems to proceed to the next level, where there will be more gems and more hedrons.
+You can only take 10 hits.

 Credits
 -------